 Storage: 15GB - 30TB | Free storage: Up to 15GB

-For Android or Chromebook users, Google Drive is an obvious cloud storage choice as it's built into both systems.
-However, assuming you have a Google account – and it's hard not to these days, even if you don't use Gmail – then it's well worth using, especially as you get 15GB of storage completely free, not to mention Google's G Suite range of online office apps.
+For Android or Chromebook users, Google Drive is the best cloud storage choice as it's built into both systems.
+However, assuming you have a Google account – and it's hard not to these days, even if you don't use Gmail – then it's well worth looking into.
+You get 15GB of storage completely free, as well as access to Google's G Suite range of online office apps.

 Subscribe to Google Drive: